 Be your healthiest self

-Focus on your overall nutrition, staying hydrated, reducing stress and cultivating a positive mindset, getting a good nights sleep, and daily exercise.
+Try to focus on your overall nutrition, staying hydrated, reducing stress and cultivating a positive mindset, getting a good nights sleep, and daily exercise.
 Increase your intake of antioxidants and anti inflammatory foods from fruit, vegetables.

 Aim to eat the rainbow by consuming as many different fruits and vegetables as possible.
 Increase your intake of whole grains and reduce any refined carbohydrates like sugar, white bread, and processed food.
 Fermented foods such as sauerkraut and kefir can be beneficial for gut health which also supports immunity.